thisisSagarKhadka/Bank_Churn_Prediction/README.md

 # Bank Churn Prediction
 Welcome to the Bank Churn Prediction project!
-This project aims to develop a machine learning model that predicts whether a customer will churn (leave) or stay with a bank, enabling proactive customer retention strategies.
+This project aims to develop a machine learning model that predicts whether a customer will churn (leave) or stay with a bank, helping to develop proactive customer retention strategies.

 ---